By Steve Yankee

 The first big mistake most producers make is to hurriedly throw a demo together because a client wants to see it –right now.
 The second biggest mistake is to grab unrelated or imperfect bits of video footage –bits that don’t convey the message you need to relate to your prospect or suitably showcase your production quality –and hope, somehow, that it will suffice.

 Far and away, though, the very biggest mistake you can make when you assemble your demo is to center the attention on yourself…and NOT your client.

 Let me elaborate.
 I’ve talked to hundreds of video producers.
 Many of them wonder why they’re not bursting at the seams with profitable jobs.
 Most of the time I believe it’s due to a common fault: too many video producers focus their marketing efforts on themselves, their own talents and equipment, and on what they’re selling…and NOT on the prospect and why he or she is buying.

 Your demo MUST use what I call client- centered marketing to get people to come knocking on your door after seeing it.

 Client-centered marketing is simple.
 All you have to understand is the difference between features…and benefits.
 Features are about you and your product or service.
 Saying “we use 3-chip broadcast quality cameras” is a feature.
 Benefits are the specific results that your products or services offer to your prospects.

 It would be far better to tell your client that their production is captured flawlessly, in perfect color and sharp focus –which is the benefit of using a 3-chip camera…than to tell them you use 3-chip cameras, and letting it go at that.

-And that’s the First Commandment of making a dynamite demo:
+And that’s the First Commandment of making an awesome demo: